kubeflow/katib/examples/v1beta1/pipelines/README.md

 ## List of Examples

-The following Pipelines are deployed from Kubeflow Notebook.
+The following Pipelines are deployed from Kubeflow Notebook:

 - [Kubeflow e2e mnist](kubeflow-e2e-mnist.ipynb)

 - [Early Stopping](early-stopping.ipynb)

-The following Pipelines have to be compiled and uploaded to Kubeflow Pipelines UI.
+The following Pipelines have to be compiled and uploaded to Kubeflow Pipelines UI:

 - [MPIJob Horovod](mpi-job-horovod.py)